-Now that we've shared with you some of the basics of hearing health and hearing loss prevention, we encourage you to keep learning.
+Now that you've learned about the basics of hearing health and hearing loss prevention, we encourage you to keep learning.
 Do your own research.
+Browse through the links provided at the end of this document.
 There's a wealth of information out there, and it's yours to discover.